mcbridez-oregonstate-edu/OSUClue/README.md

 <h2>How to Play</h2>
 <p>Download the installer from the latest release build.
 Run the installer.
 Install to your folder of choice.
 Run the game via desktop shortcut, start menu shortcut, or directly from the folder.</p>

-<p>The server needs to enable port forwarding first.
+<p>The server needs to enable port forwarding first (to port 3456).
 The following link will show how to do it.</p>

 <p>https://www.noip.com/support/knowledgebase/general-port-forwarding-guide/</p>